 At my second church, I started a Wednesday night Bible Study called ‘the Seekers’.
 We gather at the parsonage.
 Invite people from the neighborhood.
 All are welcome.
 Unfortunately, decades before, the governing board rejected people from our racially-mixed neighborhood.
 Because of their color, they could not be part of the church family.
 The community was changing.
 The church was not.

-Our group consisted of college students, teens, new converts to Jesus, people from India and the Caribbean, mixed-race couples, the elderly–basically anyone seeking to know the Lord better, getting closer to Jesus.
-Seekers!
+But I love a challenge.
+To see what God can do.
+Seeking His direction and His will.
+That’s how our Bible study got its name.
+Seekers.
+Consisting of college students, teens, new converts to Jesus, people from India and the Caribbean, mixed-race couples, the elderly–basically anyone seeking to know the Lord better.

 Am I alone?
 Wish I was.
 You know when you’re seeking His direction for the next turn in your life.
 No mystery if we’re honest with ourselves…and with Him.
 Seek the Lord.
 GPS–God’s Positioning System!
 Be a Seeker…of Him!
 Always!

 Lord, we want to follow you.
 In Jesus’ name.
 Amen.